Peasant republic: Scandinavia

 The term 'peasant republic' is sometimes applied to certain communities in Scandinavia during the Viking Age and High Middle Ages, especially in Sweden, where royal power seems to have been initially somewhat weak, and in areas of modern day Sweden that were not under the rule of the Swedish king yet, as well as in Iceland where the Icelandic Commonwealth serves as an example of an unusually large and sophisticated peasant republic building on the same democratic traditions.
 Some historians have also argued that Gotland was a peasant republic before the attack by the Danes in 1361.
 Central for the old Scandinavian democratic traditions was the assemblies called the Thing or Moot.

 The Alpine region

 There are parallels between the situation in Friesland and that in the Swiss Confederation.
 In many of the Swiss cantons sovereignty was invested in the local farmers in the form of the Landsgemeinde, although executive authority was delegated to councils of sixty men.
 These free communities of Alpine farmers later joined with self-governing cities (such as Bern and Geneva) to form the Swiss Confederation, which was dominated by free farmers until the end of the 18th century.

 Peasant republics also existed elsewhere in the Alpine region, such as in the Bregenzerwald, in what is now the far west of Austria.

+Some German-language sources also speak of Bauernrepublik to describe the case of the Republic of the Escartons of Briançon, a group of mountain territories having enjoyed particular fiscal and social provisions from the 14th to the 18th centuries.